Analysis: Coco vs. Osaka at US Open could be rivalry’s start

 Gauff is now ranked 140th, which would have been too low to get her into the field at Flushing Meadows, but the U.S. Tennis Association opted to ignore the WTA’s age eligibility rule limiting how many wild cards someone her age can be offered and gave her one, anyway.

+“Coco’s … obviously the underdog at this point, but I’m excited to watch it,” said Kathy Rinaldi, the USTA’s head of women’s tennis and Fed Cup captain.
+“It’s two very talented, young players.
+It’s going to be fun.”

-Sure looks as if she belongs, having gutted out a pair of three-setters so far.
+Gauff sure looks as if she belongs, having gutted out a pair of three-setters so far.

-Now Osaka wants to see where the kid’s game is these days.

-“I would love to play her, of course,” Osaka said.
-“For me, when I hear people talking about someone, I want to have the opportunity to play them, just to assess it for myself.
-You know what I mean?”
+Osaka has the edge in experience and accomplishments, but hasn’t played at her highest level this week.

+“Coco is playing like a top-20 player now.
+It wouldn’t surprise me at all if she did win the match, from just the way she’s been playing and what I’ve seen.
+On the other hand, this is just the type of match Naomi Osaka will get psyched up for and maybe we’ll see her best tennis — because we really haven’t seen it here,” Evert said.

 Howard Fendrich covers tennis for The Associated Press.
 This is his 19th U.S. Open.
 Follow him on Twitter at http://twitter.com/HowardFendrich or write to him at hfendrich@ap.org